 Butterfly Valley can only be reached by boat from Ölüdeniz or Fethiye, or via a very steep and challenging hike down the cliff face.
 The valley takes its name from the Jersey Tiger butterfly, which migrates here in large numbers between June and September.
 The beach itself is narrow, framed by 350-metre cliffs and backed by lush woodland that stays cool even in the peak of summer.

-The snorkeling visibility in this cove is among the best in Turkey, often exceeding 15 metres.
+The snorkelling visibility in this cove is among the best in Turkey, with exceptionally clear water on calm days.
 There is a small, bohemian bar and basic camping and glamping facilities for those who choose to stay overnight.
 After the last day-trip boat leaves, the valley becomes almost completely silent, transforming the experience into something private, remote, and truly memorable.

 - Best for: Adventurous couples, backpackers, snorkelers, and overnight campers